StephanMusgrave/unipop/README.md

 The homepage is where all the images of stuff to sell are displayed.
 All images are contained within a beautiful, infinitely scrolling grid.

 From here, the user can easily click on things to navigate anywhere.

+University verification
+---
+Nowadays, each university assigns a unique email address to its students.
+For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.

+Unipop requires each student to have a valid university email address in order to sign up.
+Once signed up successfully, the user will automatically see all items sold by users that have the same email address.

+E.g. People with an '@nyu.edu' address will see all posts by '@nyu.edu' users.
+They won't see posts by other universities, like'@harvard.edu' or '@lse.ac.uk'.

+A future consideration is to customize access to suit each university, as some universities are smaller and lack critical mass for unipop to be successful.

 Item display page
 ---